Middleburg Training Center Acquisition - NEPA

 Middleburg Training Facility Center, Middleburg, Va.

-The U.S. Army has prepared this draft Environmental Assessment (EA) and Finding of No Significant Impact (FNSI) in compliance with the National Environmental Policy Act (Title 42 United States Code (U.S.C.) § 4321 et seq.)
+In Nov.
+2025, the U.S. Army prepared this draft Environmental Assessment (EA) and Finding of No Significant Impact (FNSI) in compliance with the National Environmental Policy Act (Title 42 United States Code (U.S.C.) § 4321 et seq.)
 (NEPA); U.S. Department of Defense (DoD) NEPA Implementing Procedures issued 30 June 2025; Army Regulation (AR) 200-1, Environmental Protection and Enhancement; and applicable Army NEPA guidance.

-This draft EA analyzes the reasonably foreseeable effects to the human environment as a result of the Proposed Action, which involves the real property acquisition of the Middleburg Training Facility in Loudoun County, Virginia, to the U.S. Army Garrison, Joint Base Myer-Henderson Hall, as well as potential future improvements to the property following the acquisition.
-A No-Action Alternative is also analyzed, and alternatives considered but eliminated from the analysis are identified.
+This draft EA analyzed the reasonably foreseeable effects to the human environment as a result of the Proposed Action, which involves the real property acquisition of the Middleburg Training Facility in Loudoun County, Virginia, to the U.S. Army Garrison, Joint Base Myer-Henderson Hall, as well as potential future improvements to the property following the acquisition.
+A No-Action Alternative was also analyzed, and alternatives considered but eliminated from the analysis were identified.

-Resource areas analyzed in this EA include the following:
+Resource areas analyzed in the draft EA included the following:

 • topography, soils, and geology